Xiao-MoMi/Custom-Crops/README.md

 ### Sprinkler & WateringCan
 Sprinkler is a semi-automatic way of watering pot.
 You can add water to sprinkler with water bucket or watering can.
 Max storage and range can be customized.\
-Watering can also has its max storage and range.
+Watering-can also has its max storage and effective range.
 1x1 1x3 3x3 and even 9x99 is supported!

 ### OverWeight
 If configurated, crops will still absorb water every day and have a very little chance to be OverWeight(gigantic) before it's dead.\
-I prefer the Stardrew Valley method but you can also set it to golden crops like OriginRealms.
-It's up to you.

 ### Quality
 Crops have three qualities, if you don't want this feature just disable it in config.
 Quality is determined by the fertizilier players use and their luck!

 ### Harvest Repeatedly
-If configurated, crops can be harvested with hands repeatedly and return to a specified stage.
+If configurated, crops can be harvested repeatedly and return to a specified stage.\
+This is useful for crops like grape.

 ### Highly Optimizied
 1.Crops only grow at the specified time and won't impact the performance in other times.\
 2.Growing judge is async and only the last step ** replace blcoks ** is sync.\
 3.Crops will not actually grow at the same time.
 It's laggy to replace so many blocks at the same time.
 They will grow in a random time(in seconds) which you can specified in the config after "grow-time"(7am default)\
-4.Four grow modes to choose
+4.Four grow modes to choose.

 ### Commands
 /customcrops setseason [world] [season] # set a specified world's season\